metaplex-foundation/developer-hub/src/pages/core/guides/javascript/web2-typescript-staking-example.md

 The **Attribute Plugin** is an **authority managed plugin**, that means that it requires the authority's signature to be applied to the asset.
 For an asset included in a collection, the collection authority serves as the authority since the asset's authority field is occupied by the collection address.

-This plugin allows for **data storage directly on the assets, functioning as on-chain attributes or traits**.
-These traits can be accessed directly by on-chain programs since they aren’t stored off-chain as it was for the mpl-program.
+This plugin allows for **data storage directly on the assets, functioning as onchain attributes or traits**.
+These traits can be accessed directly by onchain programs since they aren’t stored off-chain as it was for the mpl-program.

 **This plugin accepts an AttributeList field**, which consists of an array of key and value pairs, both of which are strings.